This isn't just clowning around.

 View a Facebook photo album of the event.

-MORE LIKE THIS:About SAU Students, AmbroseZine, College of Health and Human Services, Conferences & Workshops, For Alumni, For Prospective Graduate Students, For Prospective Undergraduates, Master of Occupational Therapy, Psychology, SAU in the News
+MORE LIKE THIS:About SAU Students, AmbroseZine, College of Health and Human Services, Conferences & Workshops, For Alumni, For Prospective Graduate Students, For Prospective Undergraduates, Occupational Therapy, Psychology, SAU in the News